 However, if you observe any adverse effect whatsoever during your dry fasting period, it’s a signal for you to take a break and rather stick with water fasting.
 Or abstain from fasting whatsoever.

-Given there’s not enough research available in comparing different fasting methods, it is difficult to draw a conclusion whether Dry Fasting is better than other types of fastings, such as water fasting or your regular 16:8 Intermittent Fasting.
+Given there’s not enough research available in comparing different fasting methods, it is difficult to draw a conclusion whether Dry Fasting is better than other types of fasting, such as water fasting or your regular 16/8 Intermittent Fasting.

 The best thing is to try it for yourself and see how your body (and mind for that matter) reacts to dry fasting.
 If you like it – go ahead with it, and if not – stick to your regular fasting instead.